 Well we all make excuses like we don’t have the time to do what we long to do.
 In all fairness, we are all busy trying to make ends meet and keeping up with relationships and all the other responsibilities in life, that it makes sense we reject the things we really long to do, because it is a luxury to do what we love.
 WELL BAHHHH!
 What are we doing to ourselves?

-I know that many years ago I was diagnosed with ADHD and PTSD.
+Many years ago I was diagnosed with PTSD, along with that disorder comes panic and a lot of other feelings to fight off.
 Yep, there you have it.
 Life was hard for a very long time, and so I got used to just pushing myself onward and basically fought hard to not be a victim, but a warrior.
 It made my personality bend in a tough way, warriors fight their way out of dark times.
 I was really hurting, and yet did all I could to make life better for other people, which made me feel better.
 The more I helped people, the better I felt inside, and so I kept pouring myself out.
 The problem was, even though I managed to do many things I loved, such as sing in bands, create my own handmade jewelry business, run a community theater group, work two great jobs in the art world, one for 7 years part time, and the other almost 6 years, I still hadn’t even come close to using even half my hearts passion for my own life.

 Then yesterday a friend and neighbor and I had a brief conversation in which he told me about an old lover in his life.
 He told me how beautiful and talented she was, but that every time she got close to making it she would drop what she was doing and run.
-She could never take the final step that would teeter her over into real success.
+She could never take the final step that would teeter her over into real success with her art.
 As soon as he shared her story with me, and told me why she did it, I knew it was just like me.
-You see, he got professional advise about her, and he was told that what she was doing was a well known trait of people with ADD, to run right on the verge of success.

 Here’s a couple of more old works of art.